hirokyammt/blog/_posts/six-major-skills-required-for-product-managers.md

 ---
-title: What are skills required for product managers?
+title: 6 major skills required for product managers
-excerpt: Product managers must possess several skills.
-There are six major skills required for product managers.
+excerpt: Effective product managers lead cross-functional teams to create the product customers love.
+To be like that, product managers must possess several skills.
+There are six major skills, I believe, required for product managers, not only proffessional knowledges about engineering, web design, business etc.
-coverImage: /assets/what-are-skills-required-for-product-managers/cover.webp
+coverImage: /assets/six-major-skills-required-for-product-managers/cover.webp
-date: "2021-11-29"
+date: "2021-12-04"
 tags: [product-management]
 ---

-Product managers must possess several skills.
-There are six major skills required for product managers: creativity, planning, getting things done, hypothesis verification, risk management and team building.
+Effective product managers lead cross-functional teams to create the product customers love.
+To be like that, product managers must possess several skills.
+There are six major skills, I believe, required for product managers, not only proffessional knowledges about engineering, web design, business etc.

 ## Creativity